 Agenda items and reports not considered at a meeting shall be carried forward for consideration at the next Ordinary Board Meeting, unless otherwise agreed.

 Minutes will be taken at each meeting by the Board Secretary who will record the attendance of Board Members and all decisions made and the reason(s) for such decisions.

 Action points and minutes will be distributed within three working days of the meeting.

 The Chair will agree the minutes before they are sent to the Board for approval at the following Board meeting.

 A copy of the unconfirmed minutes of the previous meeting will be sent to each Board Member with notice of the next Board meeting.
 At each meeting, the Board will approve the minutes of the previous meeting.

-Once approved, the minutes will be published as part of PHSO’s publication scheme, subject to the consideration of any sensitive items which may need to be withheld.
+Once approved, the minutes will be published as part of our publication scheme, subject to the consideration of any sensitive items which may need to be withheld.

 Where an error in the minutes comes to light after they have been approved by the Board, this may be corrected at a subsequent Board meeting.

 We hold quarterly board meetings.
 Board minutes are approved at the following Board meeting and then published on our website.